Guide · interview-logistics

 - Should I decline by phone or email?

-- Email is preferred — it gives the recruiter a clean record, avoids an awkward live conversation, and lets them respond on their own time.
+- Email is preferred.
+It gives the recruiter a clean record, avoids an awkward live conversation, and lets them respond on their own time.
 The exception is if you've had multiple phone calls with the recruiter; in that case a short call shows respect.

 - Can I decline after I've already started the interview process?